MicrosoftDocs/dynamics-365-customer-engagement/ce/project-service/sign-in.md

 3. Click the **Email** tab.

-4. Select **Allow other Microsoft Dynamics 365 for Customer Engagement users to send email on your behalf**.
+4. Select **Allow other Microsoft Dynamics 365 users to send email on your behalf**.

 5. Click **OK**.